 Here at Abarim Publications we surmise that time equals the difference between two instances of a data set, when this difference is so significant that it leads to a third data set (namely the set that contains both variations plus their difference).
-This is of course wonderfully complicated, but it would mean that time is only possible when data is retained, which is only possible when there are particles to store data in, which is only possible below a certain level of energy density.
+This is of course wonderfully complicated, but it would mean that time is only possible when data is retained, which is only possible when there are particles to store data in or among, which is only possible below a certain level of energy density.
 And that in turn means that time began at a point in the universe, rather than that the universe began at a point in time.

 Here at Abarim Publications we surmise that time is a function of the universe, and that neither time-as-we-know-it nor space-as-we-know-it existed prior to the event called matter-radiation decoupling.
 After that event, things began to be and events began to happen.
 Prior to that event, no things existed and no events occurred.
 Between the Big Bang and the Birth of Time, we guess, existed a "period" of proto-space and proto-time, in which no things existed and no events took place.
 It was the larval stadium of mature spacetime, if you will; comparable to the life of a chicken before it comes out of the egg and starts its life as a chicken.